 Enter my company, Musana Carts, which tackles the #FoodRevolution challenge from the end of the food value chain.
 Musana Carts, which currently operates in Uganda, streamlines and improves the production and consumption of street food."

 Full blog text: http://blogs.worldbank.org/voices/we-joined-food-revolution-and-so-can-you?CID=AGR_TT_agriculture_EN_EXT

 Dear members and partners,

-We are pleased to announce the third Business Drinks of 2017 which will be held on Thursday 25th May at Black Rose Lounge, Addis Ababa.
+We are pleased to announce the fourth Business Drinks of 2017 which will be held on Thursday 27th July at Black Rose Lounge, Addis Ababa.

 Therefore, you are cordially invited to attend the event.
 In this an hour and half event, starting from late afternoon 5:00 PM, you will have the opportunity: